maplibre/maplibre-navigation-ios/README.md

 In order to see the map or calculate a route you need your own Maptile and Direction services.

-## Contributing

-We welcome feedback, translations, and code contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 # License

 [100% MIT License](LICENSE)